novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-87.md

 "Will the singers win?
 Or will the agencies win?"

-He meant which side had more numbers.
+It will be down to which side has more money.

 Naturally, the latter.